Gaurav-Pande/Image-Denoising/README.md

 This project aims to extract a clean image Ix from the noisy image Iy, with noisy component as In, which is explained by Iy=Ix+In.

+### Problem Scope
+We are limiting the problem scope to tackle additive guassian white noise(AGWN) only and will demonstrate how supervised and unsupervised techniques could be used to denoise images with AGWN.

 ### Metrics

 #### PSNR(Peak Signal-to-Noise Ratio)